 In certain areas, South Africa has developed a reputation as a dangerous country.

-In some ways, this is outdated advice that applied more to the tumultuous 1990s than the current times, but in others, it’s still very apparent.
+In some ways, this is outdated advice that applied more to the tumultuous 1990s than current times, but in other ways, it’s still very apparent.

-Like in some places in Latin America, security is a major, obvious concern in South Africa.
+Like in some places in Latin America, security is a major and obvious concern in South Africa.

-As discussed above, carjackings are petty theft are both concerns in South Africa, and they shouldn’t be taken lightly.
+As discussed above, carjackings and petty theft are both concerns in South Africa, and they shouldn’t be taken lightly.

 Now–all that said–the safety situation on the ground in South Africa for tourists is far less dire than one might think.